kubernetes/website/docs/user-guide/logging/stackdriver.md

 ```

 As described in the logging overview, this command fetches log entries
 from the container log file.
-If container is killed and then restarted by
+If the container is killed and then restarted by
 Kubernetes, you can still access logs from the previous container.
 However,
-if pod is evicted from the node, log files are lost.
+if the pod is evicted from the node, log files are lost.
 Let's demonstrate this
-by deleting the currently running counter container
+by deleting the currently running counter container:

 ```shell
 $ kubectl delete pod counter
 pods/counter
 ```

-and then recreating it
+and then recreating it:

 ```shell
 $ kubectl create -f counter-pod.yaml
 pods/counter
 ```

-After some time you can access logs from the counter pod again
+After some time, you can access logs from the counter pod again:

 ```shell
 $ kubectl logs counter